cognitect/transit-format/README.md

   (fn [rep] (let [[origin radius] rep] (Circle. origin radius)))}
 ```

-The transit encoding of a circle at 10, 20 with a radius of 5 looks like this in JSON:
+The Transit encoding of a circle at 10, 20 with a radius of 5 looks like this in JSON:

 ```javascript
 {"~#circle" : [{"~#point" : [10 20]}, 5]}